beluganos/beluganos/doc/configure-ansible.md

 ```
 $ beluganos start
-$ beluganos add master-instance
+$ beluganos add master
 ```

+Please note that "*master*" means your container name.
 For more detail about `beluganos` commands and operations, please refer [operation-guide.md](operation-guide.md).

 ## Note